Learn About SPēD Certification

 In March 2014, the production version was released via commercial testing.
 DoD and other U.S. Government personnel (civilian and military) and contractors under the National Industrial Security Program who are conferred with the Security Fundamentals Professional Certification (SFPC) are welcome to participate.
 Log on to My SPēD Certification and continue your professional journey.

 Physical Security Certification (PSC).
-The PSC provides the recognition and official record of an individual’s demonstrated understanding and application of competencies such as: physical security concepts; installation and physical access control; physical security for conventional arms, ammunitions, and explosives (AA&E); key, combination, and lock control; site lighting; protective barriers; security systems; standards for storage of classified information; emergency management and emergency response; and physical security planning and plan implementation.
-The beta test period ended in October 2013 and the PSC production version is scheduled for commercial testing in the second quarter of FY14.
-Keep checking in for additional details.
+The PSC provides the recognition and official record of an individual's demonstrated understanding and application of competencies such as: physical security concepts; installation and physical access control; physical security for conventional arms, ammunitions, and explosives (AA&E); key, combination, and lock control; site lighting; protective barriers; security systems; standards for storage of classified information; emergency management and emergency response; and physical security planning and plan implementation.